 This can be tricky, though, especially if you’re prone to breakouts or have sensitive skin.
-While Strategist beauty writer Rio Viera-Newton loves this K-beauty brand, for example, there are plenty more options out there for all different skin types.
-To find the best facial sunscreens to use, I asked Stein and nine more dermatologists and skin-care professionals to recommend sunscreens for different skin types and activities.
+While Strategist beauty writer Rio Viera-Newton loves this K-beauty brand, for example, there are plenty of options out there for all different skin types.
+To find the best facial sunscreens to use, we asked Stein and 11 more dermatologists and skin-care professionals to recommend sunscreens for different skin types and activities.
 Read on for their favorites.
 (And remember: These sunscreens should be used in addition to hats and protective clothing, and wearing any of them doesn’t excuse you from spending time in the shade, since no sunscreen can completely prevent sun damage.)

 Best overall sunscreen